69 Squadron (Israel): Suez Crisis

-In 1956 growing diplomatic tensions in the Middle East, tensions that would soon culminate in the Suez Crisis, resulted in the resurrection of 69 Squadron.
+In 1956, growing diplomatic tensions in the Middle East, tensions that would soon culminate in the Suez Crisis, resulted in the resurrection of 69 Squadron.
 On April 19 the IAF issued an order reactivating the squadron at Ramat David, with Nahum Efrat as its commanding officer.
 The squadron was soon tasked with its first mission, allocating two B-17s for search and rescue operations during Dassault Mystère delivery flights from France to Israel.
-The reformed squadron once again began training personnel and equipping the aircraft for possible hostilities.
-As Israel purchased more jet fighters, however, room had to be made for the new arrivals, and in September 1956 the IAF ordered the squadron to send its aircraft into storage and changed its status to reserve.
-By October 3 the aircraft had been stored at Bedek Aviation (later Israeli Aircraft Industries) at Lod, but only three weeks later, on October 25, the IAF activated the squadron once more.
+The reformed squadron again began training personnel and equipping the aircraft for possible hostilities.
+As Israel purchased more jet fighters, room had to be made for the new arrivals, and in September 1956 the IAF ordered the squadron to send its aircraft into storage and changed its status to reserve.
+By October 3 the aircraft had been stored at Bedek Aviation, later Israeli Aircraft Industries, at Lod.
+Three weeks later, on October 25, the IAF reactivated the squadron.

 Only two Fortresses had left Bedek's storage facility by the time hostilities commenced on October 29, 1956.
 The squadron had not flown a single training sortie before fighting began and had only two full crews ready for battle.
 Israeli piston-engined aircraft flew few missions in the first two days of the war, but on October 31, 69 Squadron received an order to bomb Rafah in support of IDF Brigade 27 operations.
-Arriving over the target early on November 1, the aircraft could not tell the location of friendly troops and without being able to communicate with the forces on the ground, were forced to dump their bomb loads in the Mediterranean.
+Arriving over the target early on November 1, the aircraft could not tell the location of friendly troops, and without being able to communicate with the forces on the ground, were forced to dump their bomb loads in the Mediterranean.
 The B-17s were back in action the following night, to attack retreating Egyptian forces.
-A repeat of the previous night's lack of communications with Israeli forces operating in the same area once again prevented the strike, and the bombers dropped their loads on the outskirts of Gaza.
+A repeat of the previous night's lack of communications with Israeli forces operating in the same area again prevented the strike, and the bombers dropped their loads on the outskirts of Gaza.

 With the threat of Egyptian air power curtailed by Anglo-French strikes against Egyptian air bases, the B-17s began flying daylight operations.
-On November 2 the squadron supported the Israeli push towards Sharm el Sheikh, on the southern tip of the Sinai.
+On November 2, the squadron supported the Israeli push towards Sharm el Sheikh, on the southern tip of the Sinai.
 Two aircraft bombed the local barracks but were met with effective anti-aircraft fire which damaged the lead aircraft.
 The damaged aircraft managed to return to Ramat David, just as the third B-17 returned from storage at Bedek.
 Two aircraft were therefore available for the B-17s' final combat sorties with the IAF, another failed strike on Sharm el Sheikh on November 4.